Zeeker/blog/content/post/how-to-build-your-professional-website/index.md

 At the end of this you'll have all the skills necessary to create a website **just like this one**.

 *Note: This post assumes you have some basic knowledge about the command line and git.*
+*If you are not familiar with git - or don't feel comfortable using it - [take a look at it's website](https://git-scm.com/).*

 # Create your page using [hugo][hugo]